rabbitmq/rabbitmq-server/deps/rabbitmq_web_stomp/README.md

 Once the server is started you should be able to establish a SockJS connection to this url.
 You will be able to communicate using the usual STOMP protocol over it.
-For example, a page using Jeff Mensnil's "stomp-websocket" project may look like this:
+For example, a page using Jeff Mesnil's "stomp-websocket" project may look like this:

     <script src="http://cdn.sockjs.org/sockjs-0.3.min.js"></script>
     <script src="stomp.js"></script>
     <script>
-        WebSocketStompMock = SockJS;
+        Stomp.WebSocketClass = SockJS;

         var client = Stomp.client('http://127.0.0.1:55674/stomp');
         [...]